nebulaeonline/dotSHA3/README.md

 It provides both one-shot and incremental hashing (for streaming data).

-Span-based, cross-platform, and verified against the NIST test vectors for every step.
+Span-based, cross-platform, and verified against the NIST test vectors for each hash length (224/256/384/512) 100% (860/860) passing on all platforms.

-In benchmarking, this library is exactly the same speed as Microsoft's System.Security.Cryptography SHA3 implementation, but supports stream hashing, which the built-in one does not.
+In benchmarking, this library is exactly the same speed as Microsoft's System.Security.Cryptography SHA3 implementation, but supports stream hashing, which the built-in hasher does not.

 Tests and benchmarks are included in the Gihub repository.